 Backfiring is an additional take on the controlled burn, though to return to the rodent analogy, this one is more "The rats hordes are coming!
 Hide all the food!"
 In this strategy, firefighters attempt to halt the advance of a wildfire (or redirect it) by burning up fuel in its path.
 Several different fire-spreading gadgets help firefighters pull this off, including forest fire torches or fusses (which work much like a road flare), propane torches and drip torches.

-Explore the links on the next page to learn even more about wildfires and firefighting.
+Explore the links below to learn even more about wildfires and firefighting.